System-Level Natural Language Feedback: Case Study 1: Query Generation

 \subsubsection{Refinement Generation}

-We instruct GPT-3.5 to generate refinements for 1,000 randomly sampled unsatisfied Internet search queries through criteria-based prompts, as shown in \autoref{tab:query_refinement_prompt}.
-To demonstrate the effectiveness of \autoref{fig:framework}-(A), we conduct ablation studies of using different criteria to prompt GPT-3.5 for query refinement.
-Considering our computational budget, for metrics calculated using GPT-3.5, we randomly sampled 500 dialog contexts and compare the queries resulting from different criteria.
+We use GPT-3.5 with criteria-based prompts to refine 1,000 randomly sampled unsatisfied queries (details in Appendix~\ref{app:refinement_with_gpt3.5}).
+To demonstrate the effectiveness of \autoref{fig:framework}-(A), we conduct ablation studies with different criteria for query refinement.
+Given our computational budget, for metrics relying on GPT-3.5, we sample 500 dialog contexts and compare the queries resulting from different criteria.

-The results are given in \autoref{tab:query_instruction}.
-It is clear that adding criteria in the prompt will shift the generation of GPT-3.5, and the performance differences are interpretable using the newly designed metrics.
-We make the following observations: (i) The rephrase criterion increases the non-copy rate. (ii) The relevance criterion increases the relevance metric. (iii) The readability criterion increases the readability and coverage metrics. (iv) When we add all the criteria, the refinements can achieve reasonably good performance in all our designed perspectives as well as in overall satisfaction.
-Therefore, when collecting training data, we use the four criteria augmented prompt for query refinement.
+The results are in \autoref{tab:query_instruction_abbr}.
+Adding criteria in the prompt will shift GPT-3.5's generation, and the performance differences are interpretable using our designed metrics.
+Specifically, (i) The rephrase criterion increases the non-copy rate. (ii) The relevance criterion increases the relevance metric. (iii) The readability criterion increases the readability and coverage metrics. (iv) Using all the criteria, the refinements achieve reasonably good performance in all our designed perspectives and overall satisfaction.
+Thus, when collecting training data, we use the four criteria augmented prompt for refinement.